researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 <!-- TODO: maybe have some more concrete event examples here -->

+### EventListeners/EventBus

+### Context

+Each bot provides a [BotContext](src/main/java/won/bot/framework/bot/context/BotContext.java) and an [EventListenerContext](src/main/java/won/bot/framework/eventbot/EventListenerContext.java), both are initialized as singe instances that can be accessed at any point within the bot and are used to connect to various resources.

+The `BotContext` is used by a bot to keep track of atoms, nodes or other objects it knows or is responsible for.
+This information can be used by both the bot itself and the framework to decide which events should be routed to which bot.

+While it is necessary that each bot remembers which atoms it created, all other information stored within the `BotContext` depends on the intended purpose of any given bot.
+In addition to the `BotContext`, a [BotContextWrapper](src/main/java/won/bot/framework/bot/context/BotContextWrapper.java) provides access utility methods to interact with the `BotContext`.

+---

+The `EventListenerContext` is used to connect the bot to various resources it may use, including:

+- The [LinkedDataSource](/webofneeds/won-core/src/main/java/won/protocol/util/linkeddata/LinkedDataSource.java) obtained via `EventListenerContext.getLinkedDataSource()`.
+It is used to query linked data.
+- The [AtomProducer](src/main/java/won/bot/framework/component/atomproducer/AtomProducer.java) obtained via `EventListenerContext.getAtomProducer()`.
+It's a facility for creating atoms, much like an iterator.
+Depending on the configured implementation, data can be read from any source and transformed into an atom.
+To see how this is done in practice, look at the [MailFileAtomProducer](src/main/java/won/bot/framework/component/atomproducer/impl/MailFileAtomProducer.java)
+- The [WonMessageSender](/webofneeds/won-core/src/main/java/won/protocol/message/sender/WonMessageSender.java) obtained via `EventListenerContext.getWonMessageSender()`.
+This object allows the bot to send WoN messages.

 ### Actions

 Actions are predefined operations that determine the bot's behaviour.
 Each action is bound to an event listener and triggered by the corresponding event.
 For example, an `InitializationAction` could listen for an `InitializeEvent` and, once triggered, perform various initialization tasks like creating an atom, setting up additional event listeners or sending out other events.